Rachel Weisz: 2010s

-Upcoming projects

-Weisz will next star and executive produce Dead Ringers a remake of the 1988 film of the same name for Amazon Prime Video.
-She is also set to portray actress Elizabeth Taylor in the biographical drama A Special Relationship, though the film remains in development.
-The film will chronicle Taylor's life and career from actress to activist.
-It is set to be directed by Bert and Bertie, and produced by See-Saw Films, with a script written by Simon Beaufoy.
-She is attached to star alongside Colin Farrell in Love Child, directed by Todd Solondz.
-She is also set to star in a new film adaptation of Seance on a Wet Afternoon, based on the 1961 suspense novel of the same name by Mark McShane and directed by Tomas Alfredson.
+2020s

+In April 2019, Weisz entered talks to join Scarlett Johansson in the Marvel Cinematic Universe film Black Widow.
+In July of that year, Weisz was announced to play Melina Vostokoff in the film, which was released on 9 July 2021.
+Weisz starred in and executive produced the thriller miniseries Dead Ringers (2023), a remake of the 1988 film of the same name for Amazon Prime Video.

 Personal life

-In the summer of 2001, Weisz began dating American filmmaker and producer Darren Aronofsky.
+In 2001, Weisz began dating the American filmmaker and producer Darren Aronofsky.
 They met backstage at London's Almeida Theatre, where she was starring in The Shape of Things.
-Weisz moved to New York with Aronofsky the following year; in 2005, they were engaged.
+Weisz moved to New York City with Aronofsky the following year; in 2005, they were engaged.
 Their son was born in May 2006 in New York City.
 The couple resided in the East Village in Manhattan.
-In November 2010, Weisz and Aronofsky announced that they had been apart for months, but remained close friends and were committed to bringing up their son together in New York.
+Mohel Philip Sherman performed their son's brit milah (bris).
+In November 2010, Weisz and Aronofsky announced that they had been apart for months but remained close friends and were committed to bringing up their son together in New York.

-Weisz and actor Daniel Craig had been friends for many years, and worked together on the film Dream House.
-They began dating in December 2010 and they married on 22 June 2011 in a private New York ceremony, with four guests in attendance, including Weisz's son and Craig's daughter.
+Weisz and the English actor Daniel Craig were friends for many years and worked together on the 2011 film Dream House.
+They began dating in December 2010 and married on 22 June 2011 in a private New York ceremony, with four guests in attendance, including Weisz's son and Craig's daughter.
 On 1 September 2018, it was reported that they had their first child together, a daughter.

-Throughout her career, Weisz has been featured on the covers of magazines, such as Vogue.
-She served as a muse to fashion designer Narciso Rodriguez, and was named L'Oréal's global ambassador in 2010.

-Weisz learned karate for her role in Brothers Bloom.

-A British citizen by birth, Weisz became a naturalized US citizen in 2011.
+Weisz has been featured on the covers of magazines such as Vogue.
+She served as a muse to the fashion designer Narciso Rodriguez, and was named L'Oréal's global ambassador in 2010.
+Weisz learned karate for her role in The Brothers Bloom.
+A British citizen by birth, Weisz became a naturalised American citizen in 2011.